brahimhmede/UNIGE_BANK/README.md

 Kola Era 4911579

- This Project is a simple Bank APP that contain a registration connected with a FirebaseAUTH account to manage it and save DATA
- Then a Login activity or (Autentication activity ) to take UserDATA to open the home page that contain two button one to refresh or open home screen
- And the other is a Fragment that's called Transfer with specific data connected with our DATABASE using SQLite the a redirecting activity after successfuly transfer and finlly a balance for every account that can be reduced after every transfer ad saved !. and a logout button !
+This Project is a simple Bank APP that contains a registration connected with a FirebaseAUTH account to manage it and save the DATA .
+Then a Login activity or (Autentication activity ) to take UserDATA to open the home page that contains two buttons : one to refresh or open home screen , and the other one is a Fragment that's called ‘Transfer’ with a specific data ,connected with our DATABASE using SQLite , then a redirecting activity after a successful transfer , and finally  a balance for every account that can be reduced after every transfer and saved !
+To conclude there is also a logout button ! :)